ffxi-Kwech/DNC-hud/README.md

 # DNC-hud

-Load this lua with main job DNC.
+Put this folder in your addons folder and load with main job DNC.
 The large rose is your Flourishes3 recast.
 When up, the flower is bright red.

 When down it is less visible, and a small timer appears.

 The smaller flower is your Flourishes2 and works the same, except it doesn't have a smaller timer.